Dirk de Villiers

-Dirk de Villiers (26 July 1924 – 28 December 2009), was a South African filmmaker.
-Considered as the most prolific filmmaker and 'Godfather' in South African film industry, de Villiers has made several critically acclaim films in a career spanned for more than six decades.
+Dirk de Villiers (26 July 1924 – 28 December 2009) was a South African filmmaker.
+Considered as the most prolific filmmaker and 'Godfather' in South African film industry, de Villiers has made several critically acclaimed films in a career spanned for more than six decades.

 Personal life

 He was born on 26 July 1924 on the farm Villieria in Douglas, Northern Cape, South Africa in a family with five siblings.
 His mother died when he was four years old and father is a farmer who continued farming inherited from Cornelius Valkenburg de Villiers.
 After mother died, Dirk and his brother Niel were sent from aunt to aunt.
 He later grew up on the banks of the Vaal River where he went to several schools in Jagersfontein, Marquard and Bethlehem.

 He was married to the actress Addy from 1950 until divorced in 1973.
 The couple had five children including Gys de Villiers.
 Gys is also a popular actor and playwright in South African cinema and theater.
 He had a relationship with Miems Swanepoel for few years since 1992.

 On 24 December 2009, he suffered heart attack and rushed into Chris Barnard Memorial Hospital in Cape Town.
 However, he died on 28 December 2009 at the age of 89, due to lung infection and heart failure.